sgkim126/peer/README.md

 ## Quick start

 Run `peer init` from the root of the Git repository that you want to review.
-The command creates `.peer/config.toml` and `.peer/.gitignore`.
+The command adds a `.peer` directory and its configuration to the repository.
-Reviews create and use `.peer/cache` as needed.
+Reviews use subdirectories beneath `.peer` to cache their work as needed.

 Set the API key expected by the default provider, then review a commit or a commit range: